Specsavers launches ‘The Most Valuable Portrait’

 As we reflect on our work with the BHF, we’re reminded of the collaborative spirit at Virgo.
 Our approach to projects, whether for clients or community partners, remains consistent: bringing creativity and strategic thinking to challenges that matter…and having lots of fun along the way.
 We look forward to more opportunities like this!

-Today we are launching our most comprehensive London DEI Plan ever.
+Today we are launching our most comprehensive London People Engagement Plan ever.
 It’s a reflection on what we have achieved, what we have heard, what we have learnt, as well as what we will focus on for the future.

 READ THE PLAN HERE